MarJC5/ft_printf/README.md

 To do so we use the same concept as ``ft_putnbr()``:

-- Devid the number by 16
+- Divide the number by 16
 - Check if the rest is less than 10.
 - If it is, then add 48 to the rest and store the result in the array hex.
 - Otherwise, add 87 to the rest and store the result in the array hex.